This topic describes how to use the data transmission service to migrate data from an Oracle database to an Oracle tenant of OceanBase Database.

 The data transmission service allows you to migrate data from the source Oracle instance that uses character sets including AL32UTF8, AL16UTF16, ZHS16GBK, and GB18030.

-If the UTF-8 character set is used in the source, we recommend that you use a compatible character set, such as UTF-8 or UTF-16, in the destination to avoid garbled characters.
+If the UTF-8 character set is used in the source database, we recommend that you use a compatible character set, such as UTF-8 or UTF-16, in the destination database to avoid garbled characters.

-When you migrate a table without a primary key from an Oracle database to an Oracle tenant of OceanBase Database, do not perform any operations on any table that may change the ROWID value, such as data import and export, Alter Table, FlashBack Table, partition splitting, and compaction.
+When you migrate data from an Oracle database to an Oracle tenant of OceanBase Database, do not perform any operations on any table that may change the ROWID value, such as data import and export, ALTER TABLE, FLASHBACK TABLE, and partition splitting or compaction.

 If the clocks between nodes or between the client and the server are out of synchronization, the latency may be inaccurate during incremental synchronization or reverse incremental migration.